Application fee or proof of fee exemption

 - Country instructions for Bachelor's studies

-- About how to submit your documents for Bachelor's studies
+- How to submit your documents for Bachelor's studies

 Note!
 When applying to Bachelor's studies you must submit your final upper secondary school documents by the document deadline.
 You cannot apply with still ongoing upper secondary studies.